-A veteran of Washington communications and politics, Janelle Carter Brevard serves as the Council's Vice President of Communications and leads a team responsible for communicating the Council's efforts to amplify, advocate for and strengthen the philanthropic sector.
+A veteran of Washington communications and politics, Janelle Carter Brevard serves as the Council's Vice President of Communications and leads a team responsible for communicating the Council's efforts to advocate for and strengthen the philanthropic sector.

 Janelle began her communications career in her home state of Mississippi, as a reporter for The Associated Press in Jackson, Miss. before transferring to AP's Washington Bureau.
 She worked as a congressional reporter before her love of politics led her into speechwriting.